Chotěšov (Plzeň-South District): Sights

 Chotěšov is known for the Chotěšov Abbey.
 The current building of the convent dates from 1756 and was built according to the plans of Jakub Auguston.
-Today the monastery is open to the public.
+Today this former Premonstratensian monastery is open to the public and in addition to several exhibitions, it also offers guided tours.
+The monastery complex is protected as a national cultural monument.

-On Křížový vrch Hill is a former church from the mid-19th century with a tower from 1931.
-The 22 m high tower now serves as an observation tower.
+On the hill Křížový vrch is a former church from the mid-19th century with a tower from 1931.
+The 22 m high tower now serves as a lookout tower.